 Its investigators independently investigate the most serious complaints and incidents, such as those involving fatalities or allegations of serious misconduct.
 The integrity of this work is assured through the creation of investigation teams and through oversight from the Manager:Investigations and Reviews, the Manager: Report Writing, the Group Manager: Operations and the Authority Chair.

 Most complaints to the Authority are referred to the Police for investigation and resolution.
 The Authority independently oversees Police handling of these complaints.
 The form of that oversight depends on the nature of the complaint, but can include independent review or audit of the Police investigation.

 The Authority maintains a register of conflicts of interest and has systems in place to manage conflicts when they arise.

-The Authority reports publicly on investigations of significant public interest.
+The Authority reports publicly on all independent investigations.